Demographics of the Ottoman Empire: Adrianople Vilayet

 Total population of the Adrianople Vilayet in 1878 according to the Turkish author Kemal Karpat:

 Male population of the Filibe Sancak of the Adrianople Vilayet in 1876 according to the British R. J. Moore:

 Male population of İslimiye sanjak of Adrianople Vilayet in 1873 according to Ottoman almanacs:

 Male population of İslimiye sanjak of Adrianople Vilayet in 1875 according to British R.J.
 Moore:

 Total population of the Sanjak of Gümülcine of the Adrianople Vilayet In the 19th century:

 Eastern Rumelia

 Total population of the later Eastern Rumelia before and after the Russo-Turkish War of 1877-78 (Drummons-Wolff to Salisbury, 26.09.1878) after forced migration:

 Constantinople Vilayet

 Population of Istanbul in 1885 according to Stanford Shaw (Male:female):

 Salonika Vilayet

 Male population of some sanjaks in 1880 according to Earl Granville:

 Male population of some sanjaks in 1878 according to Bulgarian Kusev and Gruev:

 Total population of some sanjaks in 1881 according to Italian Hondros:

 Total population of some sanjaks according to vice-consul Stanislas Recchioli in 1878:

 Total

 Total population according to Abdolonyme Ubicini who based the statistics on the Ottoman census of 1844:

+Total population according to The New Armenia's 1912 estimation before the Balkan Wars: